Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

     # make install
     ~~~

-    Confirm the module was added to the directory in which the Apache HTTPD server stores its modules (`/usr/local/apache/modules` in this example):
+    Confirm the module was added to the directory in which the Apache HTTP Server stores its modules (`/usr/local/apache/modules` in this example):

     ~~~bash
     # cd /usr/local/apache/modules